 Range of topics and formats:

-The capstone project is expected to be a significant piece of original scholarly work, carried out over the course of a student’s fourth year.
-In all but the rarest of cases, such work will include scientific research.
-This can comprise experimental work, field-based biological or ecological research, or theoretical, computational or analytical studies.
-In unusual cases, the Head of Studies may approve a capstone project for which the nature of the scholarly work is not scientific research per se, but more interpretive or prescriptive.
-Examples might include an original history of a scientific discovery or a novel scientific policy analysis.
-Original scholarship remains paramount, however; reviews of existing scientific literature will not be deemed suitable.
+The Capstone project is expected to be a significant piece of original scholarly work of scientific research.
+This can comprise experimental laboratory work, field-based biological or ecological research, or theoretical, computational or analytical studies.
+In unusual cases, the Head of Studies may approve a capstone project of a more interpretive or descriptive nature.
+Examples might include an original history of a scientific discovery, meta-analysis or a novel scientific policy analysis.
+Original scholarship remains paramount, so surveys of scientific literature will not be deemed suitable.
 The capstone project culminates in the preparation of a substantial scholarly document (a thesis) describing the research carried out, placing it in the context of previous and ongoing research in the field, and describing the results and conclusions reached in the course of the research project.

 Activities as part of project: